Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

-\begin{exms} (a) Consider a theory $\mathscr{T}$ over a first order language $\mathscr{L}$ and the associated primary doctrine $LT:\ct{V}\op\ftr\ISL$ as in \ref{runnings}-(a).
-If $\mathscr{L}$ then the doctrine $LT$ is first order.
+\begin{exms} (a) Consider a theory $\mathscr{T}$ over a first order language $\mathscr{L}$ with equality and the associated primary doctrine $LT:\ct{V}\op\ftr\ISL$ as in \ref{runnings}-(a).
+The doctrine $LT$ is first order.
 In each fibre joins are given by disjunctions while the cartesian closure is provided by the implication.
 Right adjoints are given by universal quantification.

 (b) Let $\HH$ be a frame.
 Then it is a complete Heyting algebra.
-Hence the doctrine $\PP_\HH:\Set\op\ftr\ISL$ is first oder where in each fibre the Heyting algebra operations are computed point-wise and right adjoint are give by arbitrary infima (see \cite{PittsA:triir} for details).
+Hence the doctrine $\PP_\HH:\Set\op\ftr\ISL$ is first order where in each fibre the Heyting algebra operations are computed point-wise and right adjoints are given by arbitrary infima (see \cite{PittsA:triir} for details).

 (c) Suppose $\ct{C}$ has finite limits.
 The doctrine $\Sb{\ct{C}}:\ct{C}\op\ftr\ISL$ is first order if and only if $\ct{C}$ is an Heyting category (or a logos) in the sense of \cite{freyd1990categories}.